elricmann/esper/README.md

 ### License

 Copyright © MIT License & GPLv3 License.
-Esper is dual-licensed by source; however, if `EmitContextImpl::use_glibcxx` is enabled (default), it includes headers for `libstdc++`, which is GNU software.
+Esper is dual-licensed by source; however, for program outputs, if `EmitContextImpl::use_glibcxx` is enabled (default), it includes headers for `libstdc++`, which is GNU software.